Turn a recycled jar into a cute DIY pencil holder in just a few steps! This pencil cup is easy and you probably have the supplies on hand.

 You’re going to paint the inside of your DIY pencil holder.
 You can paint the outside if you like, but I find painting the inside of a jar looks more clean!
 Two important things to remember about painting glass:

-- Let the paint dry completely between coats; if you paint over glass paint and it’s not dry, you’ll take up what you just painted
+- Let the paint dry completely between coats; if you paint over glass paint and it’s not dry, you’ll take up what you just painted.

 - Glass jar to fit your pencils

-- Mod Podge Gloss or Satin
+- Mod Podge Gloss or Matte

 - Enamel/glass paint